***PLEASE NOTE *** HEADPHONES REQUIRED.

+This app that attempts to improve your hearing with power from Android devise.
 Depending on how good your phone is, it can become a high-powered listening device (like a hearing aid).

 Fitting a hearing aid is not like buying glasses.
 Your hearing has decreased slowly over a long time and your brain was able to compensate.
 You only start noticing that you have a hearing problem, when your brain is at it's wits' end.
 Using a hearing aid will make noises explode in your head, because all compensation mechanisms are set to maximum.
 Please give your brain a few weeks time to re-calibrate it's audio system...